Brad Pitt: Children

+Abuse allegation

+In September 2016, the FBI and the Los Angeles Department of Children and Family Services investigated Pitt for child abuse following an incident on a plane, where Pitt was accused by an anonymous person of being "verbally abusive" and "physical" towards one of his children.
+Pitt was not criminally charged for the incident by the Los Angeles County Department of Children and Family Services, or by the FBI.

+In 2022, Jolie filed a countersuit against Pitt during a legal battle over their formerly co-owned vineyard.
+Jolie's lawyers stated that during negotiations, Pitt had asked Jolie to sign "a nondisclosure agreement prohibiting her from speaking outside of court about his abuse of her and their children."
+Her complaint stated that he grabbed and shook her during the plane ride, strangled one of their children, and struck another in the face, among other allegations.

+On the release of Pitt's 2025 film F1, to much praise from most sources, Angelica Jade Bastién wrote an article published in Vulture criticizing his "rehabilitation", saying, "It isn't that people don't believe what happened to Jolie on that plane—they just don't care."

+Alcohol and drug use

 In September 2016, Pitt got sober and began attending Alcoholics Anonymous meetings.
 In December 2019, he wrote an article for Interview in which he talked with his Legends of the Fall and Meet Joe Black costar and fellow recovering alcoholic Anthony Hopkins about their experiences with addiction and recovery.

-Cannabis use
+Pitt credits fellow actor Bradley Cooper with helping him in his sobriety.

-Pitt has admitted to using cannabis in the late '90s as a way to deal with his increasing fame.
+Pitt has admitted to using cannabis in the late 1990s as a way to deal with his increasing fame.
 According to Pitt: "I was hiding out from the celebrity thing; I was smoking way too much dope; I was sitting on the couch and just turning into a doughnut."
 He reduced his cannabis use and focused on his work after a trip to Morocco, where he witnessed extreme poverty and suffering.

-Prosopagnosia
+Face blindness

-In 2022, Pitt said that he had struggled for years to recognize people's faces due to prosopagnosia (face blindness).
+In 2022, Pitt said that he had struggled for years to recognize people's faces due to prosopagnosia (face blindness), for which he has not been formally diagnosed.
 In a 2013 interview, he said that his inability to recognize people's faces had become so severe that he often wanted to stay home.
-Formally, however, Pitt has not been diagnosed with prosopagnosia.

 Artworks

 Pitt has an interest in art, learned pottery, and has created sculptures.
-Nine of his sculptures were exhibited together with works by musician Nick Cave and artist Thomas Houseago at the Sara Hildén Art Museum in Tampere, Finland in 2022-2023.
+Nine of his sculptures were exhibited together with works by musician Nick Cave and artist Thomas Houseago at the Sara Hildén Art Museum in Tampere, Finland, in 2022 and 2023.